leesolway/aa-opcalendar/README.md

 OPCALENDAR_DISCORD_OPS_DISPLAY_EXTERNAL | whether we display external hosts such as ingame hosts in the discord ops command filters | False
 OPCALENDAR_DISPLAY_MOONMINING_TAGS | Display the rarity tag of aa-moonmining moons if the moonmining plugin is installed | True
 OPCALENDAR_DISPLAY_MOONMINING_ARRIVAL_TIME | Displays aa-moonmining extraction time based on arrival time.
 Set to False to display as auto fracture time | True
+OPCALENDAR_NOTIFY_REPEAT_EVENTS | If repeated events should also be created as webhook pings on discord.
+Can create spam if the event repeat is set to high | True

 ## Setup